forestgrape/coronavirus/virion_viability.md

 [**in work**]

 ### Measuring Infectious Virions
 To measure infectious viruses cell culture experiments are necessary.
-The methods detecting building blocks of viruses (PCR and antigen tests) yield positive regardless whether the virions are intact and infectious (page [diagnosis and viral load](./diagnosis_and_viral_load.md)).
+The methods detecting building blocks of viruses (PCR and antigen tests) yield positive if the parts of the building are present regardless whether the virions are intact and infectious (page [diagnosis and viral load](./diagnosis_and_viral_load.md)).

 ### Exponential Decay
 When each member of a collection has some time independent chance to replicate or decay during a certain time span independent of the other members, the whole collection growths or decays exponentially.
 Examples: